Enriched $\infty$-operads

-To prove that $\mathcal{E}''_{/e} \to \mathcal{B}_{/p(e)}$ is an equivalence, we first observe that in the commutative diagram
+To prove that $\mathcal{E}''_{/e} \to \mathcal{B}'_{/p(e)}$ is an equivalence, we first observe that in the commutative diagram

 the bottom, front, and back squares are Cartesian by definition.
-Hence, the upper horizontal square is a pullback and $\xE'_{/e}\to \xB'_{/p(e)}$ is a right fibration which restricts to a right fibration $\mathcal{E}''_{/e} \to \mathcal{B}'_{/p(e)}$.
+Hence, the top square is a pullback and $\xE'_{/e}\to \xB'_{/p(e)}$ is a Cartesian fibration which restricts to a right fibration $\mathcal{E}''_{/e} \to \mathcal{B}'_{/p(e)}$.
 By \cite[Proposition 2.1.3.4]{ht}, it is a trivial fibration if all fibres are contractible.
-But this is clear because the fibre over an object $\psi\in \mathcal{B}_{/p(e)}$ can be identified with the full subcategory of the fibre $(\xE'_{/e})_\psi$ spanned by the Cartesian lifts of $\psi$, which is contractible. \end{proof}
+But this is clear because the fibre over an object $\psi\in \mathcal{B}'_{/p(e)}$ can be identified with the full subcategory of the fibre $(\xE'_{/e})_\psi$ spanned by the Cartesian lifts of $\psi$, which is contractible. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{propn:SegDFVcond}] The proof that (1) is equivalent to (2), (3), and (4) is the same as in the non-enriched case.
 By applying Lemma~\ref{lem:cofslice} to the Cartesian fibration $p\colon \DFVint\to \simp_{\mathbb{F},\text{int}}$ and the full subcategory $\simp_{\mathbb{F},\xel}$, we obtain that (1) is also equivalent to (5). \end{proof}